No Kill Louisville's Pet Food Bank

 Food and Other Donations

-Pet food distributed by No Kill Louisville to families and their pets in need is donated food by producers, stores, and individuals.
+Pet food distributed by No Kill Louisville is donated by producers, stores, and individuals.

 If you'd like to donate food to help your neighbors and their pets in need, stop by our warehouse located at 630 Bruce Ave between 12pm and 3pm on most Saturdays or contact us at email@example.com to arrange pick-up or a delivery time.